Florida Sports Betting

-West Flagler Associates, the ownership group of a pair of Florida pari-mutuel facilities, had sued Department of Interior Secretary Deb Haaland for not opposing the new compact.
+West Flagler Associates, the ownership group of a pair of Florida pari-mutuel facilities, sued Department of Interior Secretary Deb Haaland for not opposing the new compact.
 The plaintiffs argued that since the IGRA states that any gambling with a tribal entity must be done on tribal land, the agreement violated federal standards by permitting the Seminoles to accept online sports wagers from anyone of legal age throughout the state.
-Meanwhile the tribe argued their “hub-and-spoke” model whereby the servers processing the bets were located on their land though served customers elsewhere in the state fully complied with IGRA.
+Meanwhile, the tribe argued their “hub-and-spoke” model whereby the servers processing the bets were located on their land though served customers elsewhere in the state fully complied with IGRA.

 Judge Dabney Friedrich ruled in favor of the plaintiffs and vacated the new compact, thereby revoking authorization previously granted by Gov. Ron DeSantis, the state legislature, and the US Department of Interior’s Bureau of Indian Affairs.
-The ruling also reverted the terms of the tribal-state agreement back to the old compact that does not authorize sports betting.
+The ruling also reversed the terms of the tribal-state agreement back to the old compact that does not authorize sports betting.

 At the time of the ruling, the Seminole Tribe had already started accepting online sports bets through their Hard Rock sportsbook app, having launched it on Nov.
 1 while the litigation was still pending.
-However, after the ruling the tribe shut down the sportsbook on Dec.
+However, after the ruling, the tribe shut down the sportsbook on Dec.
 4.

-All of which is to say, there will be no legal sports betting in Florida at least until the ruling that vacated the new compact is settled in appellate court.
+All of which is to say, there will be no legal sports betting in Florida at least until the ruling that vacated the new compact is settled in the appellate court.
 If that ruling is upheld, legal sports betting will remain unavailable until proponents can find another way to get it authorized.

 Does Florida allow online sports betting?